Hans Halvorson Physics, Logic, Philosophy

 Afternoon — Copenhagen City Museum (Bymuseet)

-The City Museum on Vesterbrogade holds the finest collection of Kierkegaard artifacts in existence: his writing desk, personal effects, portraits, and the famous silhouette.
-It also situates him in the physical city of the 1840s — the streets, the institutions, the social world he moved through.
+The City Museum on Vesterbrogade holds the finest collection of Kierkegaard artifacts in existence: his writing desk, personal effects, portraits, and the famous silhouette — as well as a lock of his hair and the engagement ring he gave to Regine Olsen, the broken engagement that haunts so much of the authorship.
+The museum also traces how Copenhagen itself has developed over the past several hundred years, situating Kierkegaard in the physical city of the 1840s — the streets, the institutions, the social world he moved through.
 This is the right visit for the first day: before we go deep into the texts, we meet the man and the city together.

 Morning reading